-Pittsburgh, PA, January 5, 2021 – Cognition Therapeutics, Inc., a clinical stage neuroscience company developing drugs that treat neurodegenerative disorders by regulating cellular damage response pathways, today announced that President and CEO Lisa Ricciardi is participating in the Biotech Showcase™ 2021 conference and providing an on-demand company presentation.
+Pittsburgh, January 5, 2021 – Cognition Therapeutics, Inc., a clinical stage neuroscience company developing drugs that treat neurodegenerative disorders by regulating cellular damage response pathways, today announced that President and CEO Lisa Ricciardi is participating in the Biotech Showcase™ 2021 conference and providing an on-demand company presentation.
 In addition, Ms. Ricciardi will be participating in numerous one-on-one meetings during the week of the annual JP Morgan Healthcare Conference, January 11-14, 2021.

 During her presentation, Ms. Ricciardi discusses Cognition’s clinical status in Alzheimer’s disease and other neurodegenerative disorders as well as anticipated milestones for 2021.
 She explains, “Cognition’s historic focus has been unlocking the biological drivers of Alzheimer’s disease in order to develop new, disease-modifying treatment options.
 Beyond Alzheimer’s disease, we have generated intriguing preclinical results in Parkinson’s disease and developed a plan to reach proof-of-concept in neuro-ophthalmology diseases including dry AMD in 2023.
 We believe our current clinical programs, the breadth of our pipeline and the depth of our management team puts us in a leadership position among neurological drug-development companies.”